On putative self-similarity for incompressible 3D Euler: Abstract

 \section{Abstract}

 We consider hypothetical solutions of 3D Euler which blow up in finite time in a self-similar fashion.
-We prove that if the initial data has finite kinetic energy, then the similarity exponent $\gamma$ which governs the rate of zooming in must be larger than $2/5$.
+We prove that if the initial data has finite kinetic energy, then the similarity exponent $\gamma$ which governs the rate of zooming in must be at least $2/5$.
 If a smooth globally self-similar blowup profile exists, and this profile satisfies an outgoing property, we prove that $\gamma \geq 1/2$.
-For axisymmetric solutions, we establish the bound $\gamma\geq 1/2$ in more general settings, including ones in which the outgoing property is not present.
+For axisymmetric solutions, we establish the bound $\gamma\geq 1/2$ under the sole assumption that the velocity profile is $C^2$ smooth.